 As Imperial College London’s Cancer Research hub, we bring together innovative research and technologies, as well as talented researchers from across the college, in a coordinated effort to tackle cancer prevention and cancer treatment.
 By bringing together our cancer community under one hub, we hope to develop the next generation of technologies, methodologies and therapies and rapidly translate our discoveries into greater patient benefit.
 In Addition, we are committed to training the next generation of convergence cancer researchers through our PhD Studentship programme.

 In the CRUK Imperial Centre we are committed to working with cancer researchers from any and all scientific discipline.
-If you wish to discuss a research project, potential funding routes, need help finding collaborators or with preparing/reviewing an application, please contact our Translational Research Manager Mark Gurden, who has previous experience in drug discovery and managing research funding at CRUK.
+If you wish to discuss a research project, potential funding routes, need help finding collaborators or with preparing/reviewing an application, please contact our Translational Research Manager Mark Gurden, who has previous experience in drug discovery and managing research funding at CRUK, or the Director of Operations Chloe Stockford.

 Summary overview of our objectives